davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 What if two servers disagreed which of the two has acquired the lock?
 There are two very bad things that could happen: first, you have the situation where each server believes it has the lock; then the mutual exclusion guarantee of the lock is violated, as it's no longer correct that one server holding the lock guarantees no other server has it too.
 Second, you have the situation where both servers believe the other one got the lock; then both servers will wait for each other forever, a situation called **deadlock**.
 We must not allow either of these to happen: a useful consensus algorithm must guarantee all servers agree which server got the lock.

 Another problem: what if a server was allowed to 'change its mind' about who has the lock?
-Maybe Alpha initially thinks Beta got the lock, but then later changes its mind and decides it does have the lock after all.
-Once again, the mutual exclusion guarantee would be violated: *initially* Beta was correct in assuming it was the sole owner of the lock, but that assumption was violated the moment Alpha changed its mind.
+Maybe Alpha initially thinks Bravo got the lock, but then later changes its mind and decides it does have the lock after all.
+Once again, the mutual exclusion guarantee would be violated: *initially* Bravo was correct in assuming it was the sole owner of the lock, but that assumption was violated the moment Alpha changed its mind.
 A useful consensus algorithm must not allow changing minds; once a decision is made, it must be committed forever.

 These ideas are all encompassed in the idea of the **Agreement** property, which roughly means, "the algorithm only ever decides on one value."
 That applies across servers (all servers choose the same value) and across history (a server never changes its decision).
 Another way to say the same thing: a consensus algorithm presented with conflicting updates chooses which update to accept **at most once**.

 ### Validity

 There's a very easy, pretty cheater way to implement the Agreement property: hardcode a single answer.
-For example,

-TODO this might seem obvious, in which case good, but let's belabor the point that a consensus algorithm is discovering concurently with deciding.
+For example, if you make a "distributed lock service" which does nothing except hardcode the return value, "Node Alpha has the lock," technically that algorithm provides agreement &mdash; even though it's completely useless a lock service.
+A real lock service should always grant the lock to some node currently requesting it.
+Similarly, a consensus algorithm should always one pick one of the updates somebody actually proposed; we'll call this the **Validity** property.

+This might seem obvious, but it pairs with the Agreement requirement in an interesting way.
+It's easy to pick a deterministic 'decision rule' for selecting a value; for example, "hash all the values and pick the one whose hash has the lowest numerical value."
+But by Validity, a consensus algorithm doesn't start knowing what the candidates are, which means the process of discovering candidates runs concurrently with making a decision.
+According to the Agreement rule, the system must not change its mind if it already chose one value and later discovered a value which is 'better' according to the decision rule.

 ### Termination *

-TODO hook up with agreement by saying **at least once**.
-Point out the two together actually mean we need exactly-once decision-making.
-Preview that's a problem.
-Say that's why I'm putting an asterisk on termination.
-We'll revisit this at the end of chapter 3.
+Before you had a consensus algorithm, you had a conflict that needed resolving.
+What good would a consensus algorithm be if it runs forever, without resolving the conflict?
+Whether or not you used that algorithm, you'd still have a conflict and it'd still not be resolved.
+We should probably require that the algorithm stops and produces a decision at that point; we require **Termination**.

+Another way of defining Termination is to say the algorithm produces a decision **at least once**.
+Recall the Agreement property can be defined as defining a decision at most once; so Agreement and Validity together imply the need to make a decision **exactly once** per run of the algorithm.
+(However, this will prove to be problematic later on; hence the asterisk in the title heading.
+More on this at the end of chapter 3.)

 ### Fault Tolerance

----

-TODO I *think* I can turn this into Agreement, Validity and Fault-Tolerance, which is nice because those are standard terms.
-The only tricky thing is to capture the no-decoherence property, e.g. by saying agreement has temporal component too: agreement means not only do all nodes reach the same decision, but also that the decision never changes for any node.
-Else the node is not agreeing with its past self.

-Also, a small pedagogy problem is that so far we don't have a crisp definition of a consensus problem.
-So this should start with a crisp problem statement and then expand it into the properties we want a solution to have.

----

-To finish our discussion about the problem space, let’s nail down a set of properties any useful consensus algorithm should have.
-Unfortunately for us, there isn't a well-accepted set of consensus properties we can rattle off here: database people have ACID (*atomic, consistent, isolated, durable*), but there's no similarly catchy acronym for consensus algorithms.
-We'll have to wing it.

-This is one of those rare cases where I think it’s a good idea to use big fancy words to describe our ideas.
-Each of these properties will mean something specific, and we’ll be referring back to these a lot as we try to design a working consensus algorithm, so it’d be useful to have some nice short 1-2 word names for our consensus properties, even if that means we end up having to use big words for little ideas.

-### The Consensus Properties

-Remember that our definition of consensus was “agreement that lets a group move forward.”
-Fundamentally, consensus algorithms take a set of conflicting options, decide on one, and guarantee that decision cannot be undone.
-This allows the decision to be treated as final, which in turn allows calling code using the consensus algorithm to move on and act on that decision.
-For example, deciding Alice’s commits will be merged first allows GitHub to tell Alice her commits were merged and Bob that he needs to rebase.

-Lets unpack that.
-I see three separate properties that together should cover what we just said:

-**Conflict resolution**: The algorithm gracefully handles conflicts when they arise; for example, it’s not an error for multiple servers to try to obtain the same distributed lock at the same time, even though the lock can’t be granted to all the servers simultaneously.
-The algorithm does something to resolve the conflict (in this example, choosing which server gets the lock).

-**Coherence**: Every server can eventually find out what decision the algorithm made.
-In other words, all servers get the same return value when the local copy of the consensus algorithm finishes.
-Continuing with the lock service example, coherence would mean every server agrees which server got the lock; no server erroneously believes some other server got the lock.

-**No-Decoherence**: Once consensus is reached, the decision is final.
-No matter what new information becomes available in the future, it won’t change a decision the consensus algorithm has already made.
-This is what makes it safe for calling code to act on the decision.
-If we didn’t have this, consensus would not be useful for our lock server, because the consensus algorithm could change its mind and decide a server no longer holds the lock *after* that server has already started running the lock-protected code!

-To safely treat decisions as final, we need to be pretty strict about the no-decoherence property.
-A consensus algorithm must ensure no server *ever* sees the wrong result, even while the algorithm is still running and hasn’t completed yet.
-Equivalently: the instant *any* server can see a decision has been made, it must be impossible for the decision to change.
-The step that first makes a decision visible must also lock that decision in forever, as one atomic operation.

-I’ll call the three properties together the **consensus properties**, since they fall directly out of the definition of a consensus algorithm.
-But there’s still one more property we need:

-### Fault Tolerance

-A consensus algorithm that can actually be used in a real production environment must tolerate real production faults, because it’s just not feasible to get the entire network running perfectly and keep it that way.
-A consensus algorithm should be resilient to things like:
+As we discussed before, in a real distributed systems, there are little hardware and software problems happening all the time; things like:

 * Hardware failures
 * Server crashes